nautofon/Archive-SCS/README.md

 for example by posting in the
 [SCS forum thread](https://forum.scssoft.com/viewtopic.php?t=330746)
 (or send a PM to `nautofon`, if you prefer).
+CPAN users can also report issues through RT.

 ### License